Monday, March 29, 2010

 When he came home he took his keys and put them in his nightstand where they didn’t belong and then couldn’t find them.
 Talk about the good Lord watching over me because I knew he was going to blame me.
 Before they took his license we always took an hour to find his keys, wallet and glasses before we were able to go anywhere.

 Because I was going to be the driver from now on I traded the 12 year old Volvo on a year old Chevy Malibu.
-I took C with me catherine and malibu to pick it up and I made arrangements ahead of time with the company that I wanted him on the title with me so he wouldn’t feel left out.
+I took C with me to pick it up and I made arrangements ahead of time with the company that I wanted him on the title with me so he wouldn’t feel left out.
 I had to constantly remind him he couldn’t drive because he didn’t have a license and he would argue and show me his identification card as his license.
 He got so bad whenever we had to go town he would ride in the back seat and tell me it was safer there.
 So it was like driving Mr. Daisy whenever we went anywhere

 We had a large dog what was part Australian Shepherd and part Collie that he wanted he named him Sport.
 We still had our smooth hair fox terrier called Perky that would follow him around when he was outside cutting the grass.
-We had a riding mower that wcarl and sport as not too powerful but he kept stripping the gears because he tried to shift the gears without the clutch.
+We had a riding mower that w as not too powerful but he kept stripping the gears because he tried to shift the gears without the clutch.
 If you have never been around anyone with Alzheimer’s believe me its heart wrenching.
 I felt I just couldn’t take away those things he thought he could do.

 C wore hearing aids and he was always loosing then because he would take them out and couldn’t remember where he put them.
 One day when I sat him at the table for supper I gave him water to drink while I was fixing his plate.
 I looked over at him and he was looking in his water glass where he had dropped his hearing aids in because he thought they were ice cubes.
 I couldn’t just put food down in side dishes like I use to because it overwhelmed him and would tell me “I can’t eat all that” he had forgotten how to serve himself.